Accident Rockwell 1121 Jet Commander N29LB,

 MSN: 61

-Total:Fatalities: 3 / Occupants: 4
+Fatalities:Fatalities: 3 / Occupants: 4

-Aircraft damage: Destroyed
+Aircraft damage: Destroyed, written off

-Location:Many, LA ( United States of America)
+Location:Many, LA - United States of America

-Phase: Approach (APR)
+Phase: Approach

 Nature:Executive

-Departure airport:New Orleans International Airport, LA (MSY/KMSY), United States of America
+Departure airport:New Orleans International Airport, LA (MSY/KMSY)

-Destination airport:Many-Hart Airport, LA, United States of America
+Destination airport:Many-Hart Airport, LA

 Narrative: